-Page: 18 of 38: Special Enrollment Periods
+Page: 18 of 40: Special Enrollment Periods

-Enrolling in a Qualified Health Plan

-18 / 38 | Exit >

 Special Enrollment Periods

 Qualified individuals may enroll in a QHP or change QHPs outside of the annual Open Enrollment period if they qualify for an SEP based on certain qualifying events, which include:

 - · Loss of qualifying health coverage

-- Change in household size (e.g., marriage, gaining or becoming a dependent through birth, adoption, placement for adoption or foster care, or due to a child support or other court order)
+- Change in household size (e.g., marriage; gaining or becoming a dependent through birth, adoption, placement for adoption or foster care, or due to a child support or other court order)

-- · Permanent change in primary place of living
+- Permanent move

-- .
-Change in eligibility for Marketplace coverage or help paying for coverage
+- · Change in eligibility for Marketplace coverage or help paying for coverage

 - Enrollment or plan error

 - Other situations

-For most SEPs, consumers have 60 days from the date of the triggering event to enroll in or change plans.
+For most SEPs, consumers have 60 days from the date of the triggering event to select a plan.
 Consumers may visit HealthCare.gov and answer a few questions to find out whether they qualify for an SEP to enroll in or change QHP coverage.
 For more information about the SEP qualifying events, see Understanding Special Enrollment Periods.

-Page Text

 Qualified individuals may enroll in a QHP or change QHPs outside of the annual Open Enrollment period if they qualify for an SEP based on certain qualifying events, which include:

-Loss of qualifying health coverage
+- Loss of qualifying health coverage

-Change in household size (e.g., marriage, gaining or becoming a dependent through birth, adoption, placement for adoption or foster care, or due to a child support or other court order)
+- Change in household size (e.g., marriage; gaining or becoming a dependent through birth, adoption, placement for adoption or foster care, or due to a child support or other court order)

-Permanent change in primary place of living
+- Permanent move

-Change in eligibility for Marketplace coverage or help paying for coverage
+- Change in eligibility for Marketplace coverage or help paying for coverage

-Enrollment or plan error
+- Enrollment or plan error

-Other situations
+- Other situations

-For most SEPs, consumers have 60 days from the date of the triggering event to enroll in or change plans.
+For most SEPs, consumers have 60 days from the date of the triggering event to select a plan.
 Consumers may visit HealthCare.gov and answer a few questions to find out whether they qualify for an SEP to enroll in or change QHP coverage.
 For more information about the SEP qualifying events, see Understanding Special Enrollment Periods.

-Alt Text

 Image of a man and woman standing shoulder to shoulder in a living room; each person is holding a moving box.

-Page: 19 of 38: Pre-enrollment SEP Verification Process
+Page: 19 of 40: Pre-enrollment SEP Verification Process

-Enrolling in a Qualified Health Plan

-19 / 38 | Exit >

 Pre-enrollment SEP Verification Process

 New applicants (i.e., those who are not already enrolled in Marketplace coverage) who attest to certain types of SEP qualifying events are generally subject to the special enrollment period pre-enrollment verification (SEPV) process.
 Eligible consumers generally must submit documents that confirm their SEP eligibility before the Marketplace finalizes their enrollment, before they make their first premium payment, and before they start using their Marketplace coverage.
 Pre-enrollment verification has been implemented in connection with five SEP types:

 - · Loss of minimum essential coverage

 - Permanent move

 - Marriage

 - Gaining or becoming a dependent through adoption, placement for adoption, placement in foster care, or a child support or other court order

 - Medicaid/CHIP coverage denial

 Once the Marketplace has confirmed their eligibility based on the documents they send, consumers will receive a notice from the Marketplace that they can pay their premium and start using their coverage.

-Consumers who have questions about the requirement to prove their SEP eligibility or the status of their documents should contact the Marketplace.
-Agents and brokers should help consumers understand what may make them eligible for an SEP and what they need to submit in terms of documentation to prove eligibility for an SEP.
-For more information, check out the following resources:

-- "Special Enrollment Periods: An Overview for Marketplace Agents and Brokers" webinar slides

-- "Special Enrollment Period Pre-Enrollment Verification (SEPV): Review" webinar slides

-- How to Submit Documents

-Health Insurance Marketplace® Plan Year 2020

-Page Text

-New applicants (i.e., those who are not already enrolled in Marketplace coverage) who attest to certain types of SEP qualifying events are generally subject to the special enrollment period pre-enrollment verification (SEPV) process.
-Eligible consumers generally must submit documents that confirm their SEP eligibility before the Marketplace finalizes their enrollment, before they make their first premium payment, and before they start using their Marketplace coverage.
-Pre-enrollment verification has been implemented in connection with five SEP types:

-Loss of minimum essential coverage

-Permanent move

-Marriage

-Gaining or becoming a dependent through adoption, placement for adoption, placement in foster care, or a child support or other court order

-Medicaid/CHIP coverage denial

-Once the Marketplace has confirmed their eligibility based on the documents they send, consumers will receive a notice from the Marketplace that they can pay their premium and start using their coverage.

-^{}Existing Marketplace enrollees who attest to SEP qualifying events are not subject to SEPV.